 If you wish to establish an account for your student organization, ask your sponsor to contact their departmental Zoom administrator.

 You can create a local recording of your Zoom session by clicking the “Record” button in the Zoom window.
 Once your meeting ends, Zoom will open the default file location specified in your Zoom settings.
 You can the upload the video to Kaltura by going to https://kaltura.uga.edu, logging in with your MyID, clicking “Add New”, and selecting “Media Upload”.

-In order to ensure every active student has access to Zoom for the Fall 2021 semester, EITS will reset all student Zoom accounts on July 30.
+In order to ensure every active student has access to Zoom, EITS performs an annual reset of student accounts every summer.

 - Take note of any Zoom meetings you are scheduled to host.
 During the reset, you may lose access to these meetings and may have to reschedule them.
 The reset will not affect any meetings hosted by UGA faculty and staff that you are scheduled to attend as a participant.